samyarkd/cra-template-samyar-kd/README.md

 * Typescript

 # Structrured
-Folder stracture is alrady done and it's the way i like 😃
+Folder structure is already done and it's the way i like 😃

 Structure :
 ```